rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 1. Include both parallel and non-parallel versions of `reduce_into` and `transform_reduce_into`.

-2. Represent the output as a nonempty sized range.
+2. Represent the output as a nonempty `sized_range` + `forward_range`.

-3. Output should be at least a forward range.

-4. Include both parallel and non-parallel versions of `sum_into`, `product_into`, and `dot_into`.
+3. Include both parallel and non-parallel versions of `sum_into`, `product_into`, and `dot_into`.

 ### We propose convenience wrappers to replace some algorithms